 # Tutorial: Running a Relay Server for Fun and Profit

-Users that rely on GSNv2 to access distributed applications (dapps) need to access relays through the Internet to get their messages to the blockchain.
-While any user can access any relay to communicate with any dapp, it is expected that dapp developers will contribute back to GSNv2 by running a relay or two.
-Also, if you buy and hold ether as an investment you might as well run a relay and earn a bit extra (see explanation)
+Users that rely on the GSN to access distributed applications (dapps) need to access relays through the Internet to get their messages to the blockchain.
+Any user can access any relay to communicate with any supported dapp.
+If you are a dapp developer you can participate in the GSN by running a relay themselves and making it a preferred relay.
+You can run a Relay Server only to earn from relaying transaction fees.

-In this article you learn how to run a relay on a cloud VM using Google Cloud Platform Compute (opens new window), though your can use any other hosting provider.
+This article explains how to run a relayer on a cloud VM using Google Cloud Platform Compute (opens new window), though your can use any other hosting provider.

-Relays get reimbursed by paymasters for the gas they spend sending transactions for users, plus a transaction fee that you can configure.
+Relay Servers get reimbursed by Paymasters for the gas they spend sending transactions for users, plus a transaction fee that is defined by the network.

-When you want to get your ETH back you use the same account you used to register the relay to unstake (deregister) it.
-After the unstake period, which is about a week, you can request all your locked funds.
+When you want to get your stake back you use the same account you used to register the relayer to unstake and deregister it.
+After the unstake period, which is about a week, you can withdraw all your locked funds.

 # Initial Setup